What are Commercial Mortgage-Backed Securities?

-Commercial mortgage-backed securities can comprise of packages of commercial property mortgages spanning a range of sectors, such as shopping centres and retail parks; offices; industrials such as logistics warehouses; and the hospitality sector, including hotels.
-Historically, European commercial real estate (CRE) lending was undertaken by banks who then issued CMBS, though alternative CRE lenders such as private equity and real estate debt funds also now participate in CMBS issuance
+Commercial mortgage-backed securities comprise of packages of commercial property mortgages spanning a range of sectors, such as shopping centres and retail parks; offices; industrials such as logistics warehouses; and the hospitality sector, including hotels.
+Historically, European commercial real estate (CRE) lending was undertaken by banks who then issued CMBS, though alternative CRE lenders such as private equity and real estate debt funds also now participate in CMBS issuance.

-Source: Bank of America, as of December 2023.
+² Source: Morningstar, as of 16 December 2024.

 Key characteristics of CMBS